-This panel included CD-5 resident and past President of the Bel Air/Beverly Crest Neighborhood Council, Travis Longcore (below, far right).
+This panel included CD-5 resident and past President of the Bel Air/Beverly Crest Neighborhood Council, Travis Longcore (far right).

 Councilmember Paul Koretz gives a keynote speech below at the Council for Watershed Health’s symposium entitled, “Enhancing Urban Biodiversity: A Multi-Sector Approach for a Sustainable Los Angeles.”

 The symposium explored the opportunities for protecting biodiversity that are presented by the region’s rapid growth in transportation, climate adaptation, green infrastructure and open space projects.

 Los Angeles is located within the California Floristic Province, which is globally recognized as one of only 35 biodiversity hotspots on the planet and the only hotspot in the continental United States.
 What that means is that our region is filled with some of the richest varieties of plants and animals, and, from an ecosystem function point of view, some of the most important.
 The survival and well-being of the City’s residents also depend on ecosystem services provided by biodiversity, including air pollution reduction, water cleansing, and esthetic benefits.
 These services are built directly from an integrated ecosystem of natural biodiversity and sustainable urban landscapes.
 Unfortunately, that hotspot designation also means that our biodiversity is threatened with destruction.